Pitchshifter: PSI and hiatus (2002–2003)

 Live rhythm guitarist Matt Grundy announced his departure from the band in January 2002.
 The following month, Pitchshifter played their first show of the year at Ministry of Sound (London).
 This show marked the debut for guitarist Dan Rayner whom, along with his brother Tim, had previously worked with the band in 2001 as an additional programmer for the album PSI.
 This time serving as the group's touring rhythm guitar player (switching to live lead guitar in 2003).
-PSI - the sixth studio album was released on May 7th 2002.
+PSI - the sixth studio album was released on May 7, 2002.
 The band then went to a few more shows until their last show in 2003 when the band went on an "indefinite hiatus".

 Side projects (2003–2006)

 During this time, Jim Davies returned to The Prodigy, while Dan went to work on Drawbacks, with his brother Tim Rayner, who later joined Pitchshifter as well.
 Jon formed the alternative rock group Doheny with former The Cult guitarist Billy Morrison.
 Mark later left The Blueprint and with Jason, they formed This Is Menace, a supergroup featuring members from various other bands including Carcass, Napalm Death, Sikth, Send More Paramedics, Funeral for a Friend and earthtone9.

 Doheny later broke up and JS went to form his own label, PSI Records, and in 2003 released the compilation album Bootlegged, Distorted, Remixed and Uploaded and the DVD P.S.I.entology.
 In 2005, This Is Menace released their début album No End in Sight through PSI Records.

-During this time as well, Jon worked as a teacher at the Los Angeles Recording School teaching Music Business Communications and was a featured guest for a U.S. Pigface tour where he performed vocals for songs including Pigface's "Insect/Suspect" and Pitchshifter's classic "Genius."
+During this time as well, Jon worked as a teacher at the Los Angeles Recording School teaching Music Business Communications and was a featured member of Pigface during the supergroup's 2003 United II tour of the US.
+During the tour, he performed vocals on songs including Pigface's "Insect/Suspect" and Pitchshifter's classic "Genius."